drift-ai/azure-search-openai-demo/README.md

 # Steps For Offix

+## Deployment

-- have an azure account.
+- have an azure account + have an admin role
 - create github codespaces with all tools pre-installed to deploy (see button above)
+- upload all the documents to `data/` folder.
 - `azd auth login --use-device-code` > select the correct subscription
 - `azd env new` > provide a name
 - (optional) enable login by following this [docs/login_and_acl.md](docs/login_and_acl.md)